EmiliosRichards/Phone-Correction-Pipeline/README.md

 *   **Advanced Link Prioritization & Scoring**: Web scraper uses a multi-tier scoring system to focus on relevant pages.
 *   **Multi-Modal Extraction**: Combines regex and LLM techniques for robust extraction.
 *   **Flexible LLM Output Handling**: LLM returns text-based JSON, parsed and validated by the application.
-*   **URL Consolidation**: Efficiently processes unique websites once, even if multiple input URLs redirect to them.
+*   **True Base Domain Consolidation**: Efficiently processes unique websites (scheme + netloc) once.
+Data from multiple input rows (even with different company names) that resolve to the same true base domain is intelligently merged for the `Top_Contacts_Report`.
-*   **Dual Excel Reporting**: Provides both a detailed, granular report and a summary report per input.
+*   **Triple Excel Reporting**: Provides a detailed extraction log, a per-input summary, and a consolidated `Top_Contacts_Report` optimized for outreach.
 *   **Comprehensive Logging**: Generates run-specific logs and dumps key intermediate data for traceability.
 *   **Highly Configurable**: Behavior can be customized extensively via a `.env` file (e.g., scraper behavior, LLM parameters, logging levels).
 *   **Configurable Filename Lengths**: Prevents path length errors by allowing configuration of company name length in output filenames.